 Want to know something absolutely uninteresting about caves?

 They're cold, and damp, and uncomfortable.
 I mean, anyone could say this, but I know very well that cold, damp, and uncomfortable is an understatement.
-It was always cold, and you could sense moisture in the air.
+It's always cold, and you could sense the moisture in the air.
 And most of all, the darkness.
 That part I didn't mind but the hard, rocky floors threw me off balance.
-At some point, I almost fell into a dark abyss, but caught myself on a potruding stalagmite.
+At some point, I almost fell into a dark abyss, but caught myself on a protruding stalagmite.

 Yeah, it sucked.

 After I limped away from the teenage kidnappers, I set out to... go somewhere.
 As I was walking, I asked myself.
 "Where do you want to go, Sam?"

 But I couldn't think of one place.
 I didn't want to go home.
 They were always "arguing", there.
 And really, I didn't know of any other place I was welcome.
 So, into the cave I went.
 I didn't much care if I died.
 I almost hoped I would.
 I wondered if I should use my knife on myself, just so I wouldn't feel numb anymore.